aleffert/knobs/docs/SETUP.md

 - A tool that lets you controls to the mac app that execute callbacks on the iOS side.
 See EKNLiveKnobsPlugin.h.

 ### Running the Desktop App
-Now that knobs is enabled in your iOS, you want to talk to it using the desktop app.
+Now that knobs is enabled in your iOS app, you want to talk to it using the desktop app.
 Make sure your Mac and your iOS device are on the same network.
 Open up Knobs/Knobs.xcodeproj.
 Make sure the "Knobs" target is selected and hit Run.
 If your iOS app is running with Knobs enabled, it should show up in the device picker sheet that appears when you run Knobs on your Mac.